byu-magicc/darknet_wrapper/README.md

 The Darknet Wrapper builds as a library, and currently there is not installation method.
 It is suggested that you add it as a submodule into your current project and add its CMakeList.tx as a subdirectory into your CMakeList.txt.
 You will also need to include its directories and link the library.
 An example is shown below.

+Clone the repo.
 ``` bash
 $ git clone --recurse-submodules git@magiccvs.byu.edu:darknet/darknet_wrapper.git
 ```

+Add to your project's CMakeList.txt
 ``` cmake

 add_subdirectory(darknet_wrapper)